 Yes there is “true love”.
 It will be almost everything you hoped it would, and more.
 You will know beyond doubt when it happens.
-But you can’t make it happen, it won’t look like you imagine it will, and it won’t miraculously make everything ok.
-So don’t waste your time going looking for it.
+But you can’t make it happen, it won’t always look like you imagine it will, and it won’t miraculously make everything ok.
+So simply have faith; don’t waste your time going looking for it.
 You need to get on with your life and enjoy whatever you have now.
 Sometimes it will feel like you have nothing.
 But that won’t be true.
 Look carefully and find your passion again, even then.
 Especially then.
 I know Zen seems to say that passion is not the way to go, but if it’s about passion for life and you have an honest heart, it is.

 Don’t be angry at life for always throwing you a new challenge.
 You like to think that if life stood still, we could all be happy and safe forever.
 You imagine that there would be no loss or pain.
 But if life stood still, there could be no change.
 Change is movement, and movement is life itself.
 Do you see?
 Without constant change and learning, we’d be dead.
 So embrace each challenge.
 I’m not saying “embrace it” because it’s the nice thing to do; I’m saying it because ultimately you have no choice, and because it’s the path of least pain.